-A few mornings ago, I visited a family at the hospital.
-As we discussed their loved ones serious condition, at one point, lilting chimes played a sweet lullaby over the public address system.
+A few years ago, I visited with a family at the hospital.
+As we discussed their loved one’s serious condition, at one point, lilting chimes played a sweet lullaby over the public address system.
 We paused our conversation, and one noted,

 “Ohhh, how sweet.
 A baby was born.”